jackharris-personal/JNBT-Java/README.md

 [![Maven Build](https://github.com/jackharris-personal/JNBT-Java-Library/actions/workflows/maven.yml/badge.svg?branch=main)](https://github.com/jackharris-personal/JNBT-Java-Library/actions/workflows/maven.yml)

-Jack's Named Binary Tree is a specification, format and java module for efficently saving data to a computer, or sending it over the network!
+Jack's Named Binary Tree is a specification, format and java module for efficiently saving data to a computer, or sending it over the network!
 JNBT easily and simply converts its data structure down to the minimal viable bytes to keep file sizes small, whilst providing a robust named map like tree structure to access and manage it programaticly.

-> [!IMPORTANT]
-> JNBT (Jack's Named Binary Tree) is not currently cross compatible with NBT (Notchian).
-Please see the specifications for full details.

 ## Getting started using JNBT